josehu07/josehu07.github.io/_posts/2020-06-13-write-buffering-lsm-tree.md

 For a file system which uses write buffering, it is natural to think that, since the actual data itself is a log (or something like a log, e.g., an LSM tree), why don't we just use this as the journal?
 A file system which combines write buffering and journaling in this way is called a **log-structured file system** (LFS) or **copy-on-write** file system[^8] [^9].
 The log itself is the FS.
 It benefits from both sequential writes and faster crash recovery, without write-twice penalty.

 Examples of non-log-structured journaling file systems include Linux Ext3 and Ext4.
-Examples of log-structured file systems include LFS, ZFS, Btrfs, and NOVA.
+Examples of log-structured file systems include LFS, WAFL, ZFS, Btrfs, and NOVA.

 ## References